 If that trend sounds familiar, it’s because we’ve seen it all before.
 Just like using cigarette taxes to fund education, taxing carbon to finance other government priorities will drive revenue instability, distort consumer behavior, and create a perverse linkage where government priorities are rendered financially dependent on a practice the government itself officially regards as damaging.

 It remains to be seen how states will respond to the new EPA rules, or even if those rules will hold up to potential legal challenges.
 Climate change policy is a major interest for many states, and there are many non-tax policy concerns involved in the debate.
-But when states do assess their response, they should keep in mind that carbon taxes are not substantially different, in tax policy terms, from other narrow, distortionary excise taxAn excise tax is a tax imposed on a specific good or activity.
-Excise taxes are commonly levied on cigarettes, alcoholic beverages, soda, gasoline, insurance premiums, amusement activities, and betting, and typically make up a relatively small and volatile portion of state and local and, to a lesser extent, federal tax collections. es, except that they are an excise tax on a vital business input important to many of the most high-value-added industries: energy itself.
+But when states do assess their response, they should keep in mind that carbon taxes are not substantially different, in tax policy terms, from other narrow, distortionary excise taxes, except that they are an excise taxAn excise tax is a tax imposed on a specific good or activity.
+Excise taxes are commonly levied on cigarettes, alcoholic beverages, soda, gasoline, insurance premiums, amusement activities, and betting, and typically make up a relatively small and volatile portion of state and local and, to a lesser extent, federal tax collections. on a vital business input important to many of the most high-value-added industries: energy itself.

 Follow Lyman on Twitter.